-\ agrees to:
+Exhibitor agrees to:

-- 1. comply with terms of exhibiting by setting up all exhibits between 7:00-7:30 AM and removing all exhibits by 3:30 PM; - 2. comply with the attached Accreditation Standards for Commercial Support. - 3. comply with the attached UK HealthCare Policy A01-015 Code of Conduct Addendum Gifts and Benefits.
+- 1. remit an exhibitor's fee in the amount of \$2,000.00 (See Method of Payment); - 2. comply with terms of exhibiting by setting up all exhibits between 6:30-7:00 AM and removing all exhibits between 3:30-4:00 PM; - 3. comply with the attached Accreditation Standards for Commercial Support. - 4. comply with the attached UK HealthCare Policy A01-015 Code of Conduct Addendum Gifts and Benefits.
 Vendors cannot provide gifts or benefits to activity faculty and participants including gifts of nominal value such as pens, notepads, or similar promotional or advertising items with or without company logo.